MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-basics.md

 - Reasons about the input and performs relevant tasks.
 - Generates responses about what the bot is doing or has done.

-The SDK defines an _adapter_ class that handles connectivity with the channels.
+The SDK also defines an _adapter_ class that handles connectivity with the channels.
 The adapter:

 - Provides a method for handling incoming requests from and methods for generating outbound requests to the user's channel.
 - Includes a middleware pipeline, which includes turn processing outside of your bot's turn handler.